EvieQ01/EvieQ.github.io/_pages/life.md

 > Things I want to say at the end.
 > **Thinking about the present.
 Live at the present.
 Don't care about the result.**

+---

-## A memoir for the first semester of my junior year🤣
+## A memoir for the 1st semester of my junior year🤣

 > ## Intro…